PavelKisliak/BitSerializer/README.md

 $ sudo cmake --build bitserializer/build --config Debug --target install
 $ sudo cmake --build bitserializer/build --config Release --target install
 ```
-You will also need to install dev-packages of base libraries, currently available only `rapidjson-dev` and `libpugixml-dev`, the rest need to be built manually (CSV archive does not require any dependencies).
+You will also need to install dev-packages of base libraries, currently available only `rapidjson-dev` and `libpugixml-dev`, the rest need to be built manually (CSV and MsgPack archives do not require any dependencies).

 #### How to use with CMake
 ```cmake